Arctic-Xiangjian/SNRAware/docs/index.md

 Dataset for MR denoising training is not opened at this moment.
 More information will be provided once training data is released.

+## FastMRI and future multi-coil note

+The current FastMRI fine-tuning bridge is single-coil only.
+It is configured with `fastmri_finetune.challenge: "singlecoil"`, and `FastMRISNRAwareDataset` rejects other challenges.

+If you later add multi-coil data, keep the coil dimension explicit through k-space loading and sensitivity or RSS handling until the dataset intentionally emits the SNRAware contract.
+Do not silently treat coils as extra image channels; either combine coils into the existing `real`, `imag`, `g-factor` input format, or make a deliberate model/trainer change for coil-aware inputs.

 ## Model
 Three models are released at https://huggingface.co/microsoft/SNRAware